 The Company does not have commercial customers and therefore does not have credit risk related to amounts receivables.
-The Company has credit risk arising from short-term loans to officers related to payroll advances and the exercise of stock options.
+The Company has credit risk arising from amounts classified as loans to officers.
 The Company has credit risk arising from the potential from counterparty default on cash and cash equivalents held on deposit with financial institutions.

-The Company manages this risk by ensuring that deposits are only held with large Canadian banks and financial institutions, whereas any offshore deposits are held with reputable financial institutions.
+The Company manages this risk by ensuring that deposits are only held with large Canadian banks and financial institutions, whereas any offshore deposits are held with reputable foreign financial institutions.
+The Company also limits the deposits held with foreign financial institutions.